 TGaz Editor: Add text starting at end of P57L21 as:

 The R2I ToA Type subfield is set to 1 in the initial Fine Timing Measurement Request frame to set the ToA feedback type in the RSTA2ISTA LMR to phase shift which corresponds to the average linear phase across the subcarriers.
 Otherwise, the R2I ToA Type is set to 0 and the RSTA2ISTA LMR ToA feedback type will be first path reporting.
+The R2I ToA Type subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA estimates ToA using phase shift; and set to 0 to indicate that the RSTA estimates ToA using first path reporting (#1648).

 TGaz Editor: Add text starting at end of P57L32 as:

-.
-The R2I AoA Requested subfield is set to 1 in the initial Fine Timing Measurement Request frame by the ISTA when it requests the RSTA to include AoA measurements in the RSTA2ISTA LMR in the AoA feedback field.2
+The R2I AoA Requested subfield is set to 1 in the initial Fine Timing Measurement Request frame by the ISTA when it requests the RSTA to include AoA measurements in the RSTA2ISTA LMR in the AoA feedback field.
+The R2I AoA Requested subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA requires AoA estimates to be included in ISTA2RSTA LMR (#1648).